Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Experimental settings and results

-In order to to better understand how the proposed TSOC techniques perform, three baseline approaches have been run as a sanity check.
+To better understand how the proposed TSOC techniques perform, four different approaches have been run as a sanity check.
 The first two are a logistic regression \cite{logistic_regression_original} (LogReg) and a Extreme Gradient Boosting (XGBoost) \cite{xgboost} classifier.
 For these, time series are flattened into a vector concatenating all the channels.
 Thus, a multivariate time series with $C$ channels and length $T$ is transformed into a single vector of length $C \times T$.
 The third baseline method is the Time Series Forest (TSF) \cite{tsf}.
+Finally, the state-of-the-art approach in TSC, the HIVE-COTEv2 classifier (abbreviated as HC2) \cite{hc2}, has also been included to provide a deeper comparison.
+HC2 is an ensemble approach combining four approaches from different domains: convolutional-based, interval-based, dictionary-based, and shapelet-based.
 As explained above, these techniques are considered to enrich the experimentation, since they have been proven to be competitive in a wide range of problems.